sysprogs/VirtualKD/BUNDLE/readme.txt

 Copyright (c) Ivan Shcherbakov, 2009-2012 [ivan@sysprogs.org]

 -===============QUICKSTART===============-
-	1. Run VirtualKDSetup.exe on host (only needed if VirtualBox is used)
+	1. Run VirtualKDSetup.exe (renamed to VirtualBoxIntegration.exe from v3.0+) on host (only needed if VirtualBox is used)
 	2. Run target\vminstall.exe on every virtual machine.
 	3. Run vmmon.exe (or vmmon64.exe) to start.